gopaljyani2005/Movie-Recommender-System/README.md

 # Movie-Recommender-System

-# Movie Recommender System

-A Movie Recommender System built using Python and Streamlit, utilizing a collaborative filtering algorithm to recommend movies based on user preferences.
+A Movie Recommender System built using Python and Streamlit, utilizing a content based algorithm to recommend movies based on user preferences.

 ## Table of Contents